Multiple Applications

 ];

-Unlike middlewares, each application can only configure one exception handler.
+Unlike middleware, each application can only configure one exception handling class.

-The above exception handlers may not exist, this is just an example to explain how to configure exception handlers according to different applications.
+The above exception handling classes may not exist; it is only an example illustrating how to configure exception handling by application.

-Exception handling development can refer to the Exception Handling section.
+For exception handling development, refer to the Exception Handling Chapter.